-Dwayne ‘The Rock’ Johnson Reveals Massive Jungle Cruise Set
+Dwayne ‘The Rock’ Johnson Reveals Massive ‘Jungle Cruise’ Movie Set

-Dwayne ‘The Rock’ Johnson has become a staple of big blockbuster movie releases and he is set to do it again with Jungle Cruise, a movie about a popular Disney ride.
+Dwayne ‘The Rock’ Johnson has become a staple of big blockbuster movie releases, and he is set to do it again with Jungle Cruise, a movie about a popular Disney ride.
 Johnson gave fans a glimpse of what they can expect during the film today when he unveiled the massive set which was built from scratch, Cinema Blend reports.

 “This movie has been years in the making and I’m so honored to bring this rich story and movie to life for all of you guys,” Johnson says in the video tweeted by Walt Disney Studios.

-He goes on to explain that during the 1950s, Wald Disney conceptualized the Jungle Cruise ride and that the legendary American entrepreneur/film-maker was the first skipper of the ride.
+He goes on to explain that during the 1950s, Walt Disney conceptualized the Jungle Cruise ride and that the legendary American entrepreneur/film-maker was the first skipper of the ride.

 “Walt, this one is for you, buddy,” he says before the set is unveiled.